-The Ministry of Labour 2009/10 - 2011/12 Service Plan Update was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The Ministry of Labour 2010/11 - 2012/13 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the basis on which the plan has been prepared.
-All material fiscal assumptions and policy decisions as of September 1, 2009 have been considered in preparing the plan and I am accountable for achieving the specific objectives in the plan.
+All material fiscal assumptions and policy decisions as of February 17, 2010 have been considered in preparing the plan and I am accountable for the basis on which the Service Plan is prepared and for achieving the specific objectives in the Plan.